-10 Electrical system
+9 Electrical system

-10.1 Electronics protection system
+9.1 Electronics protection system

-The vehicle drive electronics is fitted with an overload protection.
+The vehicle's electronics are equipped with an overload-protection system.

-If the drive is severely overloaded over a long period (e.g. during steep climbs) and, above all, at simultaneous high external temperatures, the electronic system can overheat.
-In this case, the vehicle performance is gradually reduced until it comes to a standstill.
-The status display shows a corresponding blink code (please refer to the user manual for your remote).
-If you switch the drive electronics off and then on again, the error message is deleted and the electronics can be switched on again.
-It can however take up to five minutes until the electronics has cooled down enough for the drives to apply their full performance.
+If the motors are put under considerable strain for a longer period of time (for example, when driving up a steep hill) and especially when the ambient temperature is high, then the electronic system could overheat.
+In this case the vehicle's power is reduced gradually until it finally comes to a halt.
+The Status Display shows a corresponding error code (see chapter "Fehler!
+Verweisquelle konnte nicht gefunden werden." on page Fehler!
+Textmarke nicht definiert.).
+By switching the power supply off and back on again, the error code is cancelled and the electronics are switched back on.
+It will take approximately five minutes until the electronics have cooled down enough for the motors to restore full power again.